zhengqu-x/IPALM/CVX/readme.txt

 This folder contains the code and data used to solving the optimization problem by CVX.
 So readers need download and install CVX package (http://cvxr.com/cvx/).

 We include in the folder 3 datasets news20scale2, rcv1, rcv1mc.
 Since news20binary and news20bianry_bp are too large to upload.
 Readers need download and install LIBSVM package (https://www.csie.ntu.edu.tw/~cjlin/libsvm/#download).
-Then run import_data.m.
+Unzip matrix_news20binary.zip and matrix_news20binary_bp.zip, then run import_data.m.